LibertyDSNP/spec/pages/Messages/Serialization.md

 ## Serializing Identifiable Messages
 Identifiable messages are those with a DSNP Message Type other than `Private`.
 They may still be private messages, but it's known what _type_ of message it is.

-1. Serialize the message, as with this GraphChange, which is a follow of address `0x3c0ffee5`:
+1. Serialize the announcement, as with this GraphChange, which is a follow of address `0x3c0ffee5`:
     ```json
     {
         "address": "0x3c0ffee5",